Truck driving on road

 If your community wants to construct safer roadways or fund safety curriculum in the classroom, having a plan in place is great.
 But far too often communities are challenged with finding funds to help with implementation.
 In this session, participants will learn from KDOT staff about the various programs and resources available and learn what makes an application more competitive to help take your plans from the shelf to the streets.

-Current KDOT Innovative Information Deployment
+KDOT Innovative Technology Deployment Updates

 Advanced Driver Assistance Systems: Technology’s Role in Achieving Safer Vehicles

 With advances in vehicles occurring so substantially and rapidly, the “Safer Vehicles” component of the Safe System Approach warrants special attention, in terms of opportunities to address motor vehicle crashes.
-Join the discussion as the latest ADAS/vehicle technologies are explored, including:

 • The challenges of preparing new and experienced drivers to use their technologies safely and effectively